BLEST

 Similarities

 The two most similar features between BLEST and GraphQL are selective returns and single endpoint.
 Limiting the data returned from the server can be helpful in conserving bandwidth, which is of particular value when serving clients over slower connections.
-Receiving requests on a single endpoint improves security by hiding sensitive data or traffic patterns and makes server discovery and exploration much simpler than a traditional REST architecture.
+Receiving requests on a single endpoint reduces complexity and makes server discovery and exploration much simpler than a traditional REST architecture.
 Despite their differences, both GraphQL and BLEST offer these features to developers.

 Differences